Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 6) You can now check up on the data and enter any group size you want by simpily double clicking on the COVID-19_School_Risk.py file (if this asks for an application to open it with select Python3.8).

 * Note: If you plan to use Python for anything else, I would recommend installing anaconda to manage your Python packages using conda environments.
-### To Do:
+### Historical Predictions:
-- [ ] Schedule a batch script to write and upload the daily best prediction and prediction range for the West High School and the county.
+I have set up a script that runs every day at 8:30pm and updates the historical_predictions.csv file with the minimum, maximum, and best prediction of expected county and West High School asymptomatic COVID cases.
+This is to help place any days results in context.
 ### License:
 Copyright [2020] [Dylan Johnson]